As part of our series on bounce back loans we cover the question of what happens if you default on your loan.

 Defaulting on a Bounce Back Loan

 Aside from the low interest rates, the standout fact of the Bounce Back Loan Scheme (BBL) is the fact that it didn’t require personal guarantees.
+This will make defaults significantly more likely.

 However, this doesn’t mean you can simply avoid paying.
 HMRC is currently due to update their guidance to lenders about the correct methodology for enforcing loan repayments – like so much of the legislation rushed out during COVID 19, there are gaps in the currently offered information about protocols for debt enforcement.

 To date, HMRC simply suggests to the lenders that they pursue any loan default via their normal methods, which would include threatening letters, statutory demands, and potentially court action and baliffs.
-Whther or not the lenders will find this practical or possible to enforce over such a projected volume of defaults remains to be seen.
+Whether or not the lenders will find this practical or possible to enforce over such a projected volume of defaults remains to be seen.

 If the Business Cannot Afford to Pay the Bounce Back Loan

 If the business simply can’t afford to pay the bounce back loan, you may have reached the state of insolvency.
+This is something you should clarify very carefully as the implications are serious.

-This can be defined as not being able to pay bills when due, or having liabilities greater than assets.
+Insolvency can be defined as not being able to pay bills when due, or having liabilities greater than assets.

-Not being able to pay back a bounce back loan would be a strong indicator that you’ve reached this situation, although you should check with your accountant or use our insolvency test to be sure.
+Not being able to pay back a bounce back loan would be a strong indicator that you’ve reached this situation, although you should check with your accountant or use our handy insolvency test to be sure.

 If you’re insolvent, you as company director will have a statutory duty to put creditors first which means you: